varya/helsinkijs-2015/Draft.md

       You care only about things you care about
    1. Test the behavior
       Drive UI with JS events like in Selenium.
+1. Where to apply
+   If you could not get some practises, now you can
+   1. Continuous deployment
+      Doing impossible 50 times a day (article)
+   1. Huge changes
+   1. Removing code
 1. Psycology
    1. Problems
       Devs must be accurate but nothing checks it.
 Code review does not help.